arosenkranz/scenarios/dd101-developer/05-logs/step1.md

     Notice the log message.
 Instead of using the ERROR status, let's use the log message to filter log error logs for these services.

-5. Copy the part of the log message that reads `An error occured`{{copy}}, and close the log side panel.
+5. Copy the part of the log message that reads `An error occurred`, and close the log side panel.

 6. In the search field, click the X for `ERROR` to delete it.
-Now, paste the log message text `"An error occured"`{{copy}} in the search field and press Enter.
+Now, paste the log message text `"An error occurred"`{{copy}} in the search field and press Enter.
 Notice the same list of logs appears.

-7. Delete the `An error occured` text from the search field and press Enter.
+7. Delete the `An error occurred` text from the search field and press Enter.
 Select `Error` under the **Status** facet again.

 8. Common tags and attributes appear in the <a href="https://docs.datadoghq.com/logs/explorer/facets/" target="_blank">Facets</a> list on the left of the Log List automatically.
 You can add or edit a tag or attribute to the Facets panel from the log details in the log side panel.